danielfett/draft-dpop/main.md

 If an adversary is able to get hold of a DPoP proof JWT, the adversary could replay that token at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
-To prevent this, servers MUST only accept DPoP proofs for a limited time window after their `iat` time, preferably only for a relatively brief period (on the order of seconds or minutes).
+To limit this, servers MUST only accept DPoP proofs for a limited time after their creation (preferably only for a relatively brief period on the order of seconds or minutes).

-Servers SHOULD store, in the context of the request URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests to the same URI for which the `jti` value has been seen before.
-In order to guard against memory exhaustion attacks a server SHOULD reject DPoP proof JWTs with unnecessarily large `jti` values or store only a hash thereof.
+To prevent multiple uses of the same DPoP proof servers can store, in the context of the request URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests to the same URI for which the `jti` value has been seen before.
+In order to guard against memory exhaustion attacks a server that is tracking `jti` values should reject DPoP proof JWTs with unnecessarily large `jti` values or store only a hash thereof.

 Note: To accommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the reasonably near future (on the order of seconds or minutes).